vernacular-liberty/Adventure-In-Wonderland/tutorial.md

 It is meant to be a bit of a guessing game, which is why there is no penalty for being wrong or getting stuck.
 If nothing happens when you enter a command, you can re-try as many times as you like.
 Look for hints in the prompts and make sure you spell everything correctly.

-The game ends if your health drops below 0.
+Beware, the game ends if your health drops below 0.